-Dr. Ansary’s book Jewels of Allah: The Untold Story of Women in Iran received international attention and garnered multiple awards – including the 2016 International Book Award in “Women’s Issues.”
+Dr. Ansary is the author of the upcoming book, Anonymous Is a Woman (Revela Press/March 2020).
+Her previous book, Jewels of Allah: The Untold Story of Women in Iran garnered multiple awards – including the 2016 International Book Award in “Women’s Issues.”

 Dr. Ansary holds an MA in Middle Eastern Studies and a PhD in History from Columbia University.
-She serves on the Board of Directors of the New York based organization The Center for Human Rights in Iran (CHRI), Columbia University's Global Leadership Council, the Board of Trustees of Barnard College, the Iranian American Women Foundation (IAWF), and Persia Educational Foundation.
+She serves on the Board of Directors of the New York based organization The Center for Human Rights in Iran (CHRI), the Board of Trustees at Barnard College, Columbia University, the Iranian American Women Foundation (IAWF), and Persia Educational Foundation.